dbushell/dbushell.com/src/data/pages/portfolio.md

 It's fun to look back and see just how much the web has changed.
 Although somewhat outdated I'm still proud of these projects.

-Early freelance projects I featured on my blog.
+Early freelance projects I featured on my blog:

 * [Step into my Time Machine!](/2020/08/18/step-into-my-time-machine/)
 * [Responsive Design for Uwe Wittwer](/2014/05/07/responsive-design-for-uwe-wittwer/)